 Based on the user-specified area of interest, the tool generates graphical summaries of the following data sources:

 Users may view a Landscape Profile in a pop-up box or print a detailed PDF report that also includes background information on each of the data sources.
-The Print Map feature allows users to download a PDF and share a map view with accompanying notes to collaborators.
+The Print Map feature allows users to download a PDF and share a map view with accompanying notes.

 The CARI Editor enables individuals to submit suggested updates, deletions or additions of stream and wetland features classified in the California Aquatic Resource Inventory (CARI).
 CARI serves as the common statewide map in EcoAtlas and was developed using the best available data sources, including several different map intensification efforts that standardized the level of detail for aquatic resources based on similar mapping protocols.
 It is important to have the mapped aquatic resources as accurate as possible, since amounts are summarized in various reports and the Landscape Profile Tool.